mu-kang/react-lib-template/README.md

-# Vite React Component Library Starter
+# Vite React Component Library template

 This is a starter template for creating React component libraries using Vite.
 It includes a robust set of features to help you develop, test, and build your library efficiently.